eway2012/SampleCode/README.md

 #Sample Code#

+Study sample code for implementation examples of iOS features.
+Each sample code project is build-able and executable source example of how to accomplish a task for a specific technology.
+They show the correct sequence of calls and parameter data types to provide a generalized method for API use that developers can modify for their specific needs.

 ##PrintWebView##

 PrintWebView demonstrates how to print the content displayed by a UIWebView object using the UIViewPrintFormatter class.
 This sample application is a primitive web browser with printing capability.